Book Event, The War of Art: A History of Artists’ Protest In America

 July 26th 4-6PM

-Join us for a reading and interactive talk to celebrate the release of Lauren O’Neill-Butler’s, The War of Art: A History of Artists’ Protest In America.
+WSW is pleased to invite you to celebrate how artists have changed America through direct action with a reading and interactive talk to celebrate the release of Lauren O’Neill-Butler’s The War of Art: A History of Artists’ Protest In America (2025, Verso)

 Artists in America have long battled against injustices, believing that art can in fact “do more.”
 The War of Art tells this history of artist-led activism and the global political and aesthetic debates of the 1960s to the present.
 In contrast to the financialized art market and celebrity artists, the book explores the power of collective effort — from protesting to philanthropy, and from wheat pasting to planting a field of wheat.